British government response to the COVID-19 pandemic: Subsequent testing and tracing

 In April 2020, the UK Statistics Authority criticised Secretary of State for Health and Social Care Matt Hancock for claiming that the target of 100,000 tests per day had been reached by changing the method by which tests were counted.
 In June 2020, the independent body renewed its criticism, with Chair David Norgrove saying "the aim seems to be to show the largest possible number of tests, even at the expense of understanding".

 A BMJ briefing in September 2020 outlined that COVID-19 testing continued to be a considerable issue, with access to COVID-19 tests still very limited to the public and demand exceeding capacity.
 This was attributed to staff shortages and laboratory capacity.

 A Reuters investigation published in November 2020 examined attempts to expand a testing and contact tracing system as implemented in "such an inefficient way that they couldn't keep pace with the spread of the virus" in 2020.

 In November 2020, an editorial in The BMJ criticised the government's quick-turnaround Covid testing system which was to be made available to everyone, characterising it as a "underevaluated, underdesigned and costly mess" and saying "spending the equivalent of 77% of the NHS annual revenue budget on an unevaluated underdesigned national programme leading to a regressive, insufficiently supported intervention—in many cases for the wrong people—cannot be defended".

 Public communications

 An article by Ed Yong in The Atlantic published 16 March 2020 criticised the government's communication of its purported "herd immunity" strategy; Yong argued that although this was not the government's policy, the way in which it was communicated gave the impression.

 In May 2020, the government's public health messaging during the pandemic was hailed as "one of the most successful communications in modern political history" by The Telegraph.
-The chief executive of large advertising companiy WPP plc, said that the "Stay Home, Protect the NHS, Save Lives" slogan had been effective because it was simple.
-However, the slogan began to be called into question later on in the pandemic when it was suggested that it had contributed to people avoiding going into hospitals to treat serious conditions.
+The chief executive of large advertising company WPP plc, said that the "Stay Home, Protect the NHS, Save Lives" slogan had been effective because it was simple.
+However, the slogan began to be called into question by ministers later on in the pandemic when it was suggested that it had contributed to people avoiding going into hospitals to treat serious conditions.